In the Washington, DC office, internships run throughout the fall, spring

 about the legislative process and the many other functions of a

 The office of Congressman Ted Budd (NC-13) is now accepting internship applications.
 Intern responsibilities include, but are not limited to, answering phones, sorting incoming mail, conducting Capitol tours, attending briefings, conducting legislative research, and performing other administrative tasks as necessary.
 Successful candidates will have excellent written and oral communication, attention to detail, and possess the ability to work in a fast-paced environment.
 Internships are unpaid, but serve as an excellent first step towards a career on Capitol Hill and offer an unrivaled education in the legislative process.
-Interested applicants should send a resume and cover letter to Elizabeth at email@example.com with "Internship" in the subject line in addition to submitting the application below.
+Interested applicants should send a resume and cover letter to Chad at email@example.com with "Internship" in the subject line in addition to submitting the application below.

 Use the form below to sign up for my newsletter and get the latest news and updates directly to your inbox.